winderica/DailyReport/README.md

 * please reinstall dependencies and rebuild it if you are from v2
 * `ua` is the most common user-agent at the moment, modify it if necessary
 * `0 12 * * * sleep $(( RANDOM \% 21600 )); node /path/to/index.js` will run randomly from 12:00 to 18:00 everyday
-* `$RANDOM` should be supported in your shell, or you can get a 32 bits random number by running `od -vAn -N4 -tu4 < /dev/urandom`
+* `$RANDOM` should be supported by your shell, or you can get a 32-bit random number by running `od -vAn -N4 -tu4 < /dev/urandom`

 ## Bonus